wonjae-lee-2/scripts/README.md

 rm ~\.ssh\known_hosts
 ```

+4. Copy the service account key out of the personal vault.

-4. Copy the service account key from the personal vault to the remote machine.
+5. Copy the service account key from the local machine to the remote machine.

 ```Shell
 scp C:\path\to\the\key aws:~
 ```

-5. Log into the remote machine with OpenSSH.
+6. Log into the remote machine with OpenSSH.

 ```Powershell
 ssh aws